-- Preview Email Newsletter

 *

 For Lexi Kier, sport has always been more than competition -it's an intersection of joy and loss, community and pressure, and resilience and vulnerability.
-As a doctoral student in public health education at UNC Greensboro, she is building a research agenda that challenges how institutions understand ath more PR
+As a doctoral student in public health education at UNC Greensboro, she is building a research agenda that challenges how institutions understand athletes, particularly Black athletes.

 Roanoke College, American College of Healthcare Sciences Partner for Integrative Health (10)